 The combat system is well balanced in that all the options are useful.
 In almost every fight, a mix of dodging, parrying, and blocking is called for, and all the Force powers can find a place.
 There's never a fight that railroads any one tactic.

 The game has a leveling system pretty much like Sekiro, except there's no shopping; you only use skill points to unlock abilities organzed in three trees: Force, Lightsaber, and Survival.

 The upgrades are well balanced.
 There are no bad ones.
-A lot of them seem like "OMG I *have* to get that that'll make me unstoppable!", and they are really good, but there are no game-breakers.
+A lot of them seem like "OMG I *have* to get that that'll make me unstoppable!", and they are really good, but not game breaking.

 Experience is handled in the Dark Souls fashion, meaning: it isn't stored safely when you rest, so you can lose experience after saving.
 It's also grindable (which is bad inherently but kind of necessary when you can lose it), and worse, it's tied to environmental exploration.
 A lot of the "Force echoes" and other things you can "inspect" throughout the planets give you experience, which means you have to do irrelevant non-combat non-story stuff to keep your combat abilities progressing properly.

 There are a few bosses that took me a while to figure out their rules.
 It wasn't anywhere near as bad as Sekiro, though.
 I was always able to figure them out after enough lives.